 Best Exterior House Colors

-Even if your house doesn’t have wood siding, you can still get creative with colors.
+Even if your house doesn’t have wood siding, you can still get creative with exterior paint colors.

 Shades of tan are also perfect for a home in the city.
 This bright, warm color will draw attention in the best way.
 It can feel rustic, fresh, and creative.
 Accent tan with dark colors like brown, or brick red.
 Avoid mixing with cool colors like grey or blue.

 Grey homes fit well in cold climates and look great with white during a snowstorm!